GHSA Retail Licensing Program

 How much money can schools expect to make from retail licensing?

 The amount of royalty earned by each school will depend on several factors, such as the number of store locations and size of the store displays.
-Realistically, projections are that retail licensing will bring modest new revenue to provide additional support to schools during these tough economic times.
+Realistically, projections are that retail licensing will bring modest new revenue to your school.

 What retail stores are currently carrying GHSA products?